apyrkh/text-manager/README.md

 ## Getting started

 Text manager is used to get a text or a parameterized text by the code.
-It can also be customized for additional text changes or modifications.
+It can also be extended for additional text changes or modifications.

 ### Texts bundle

 Texts bundle is a plain object where a key is the `code` and a value is the `text`.
 Text may contain or may not contain parameters.
-Parameter is a number or a variable name.
 Parameter must be surrounded with double braces `{{<parameter>}}`.
+Parameter must be specified by the name or a sequence number.

 Example:
 ```json